RaquelMRJ/Capston_Project/README.md

 Run `docker-compose up` from the directory containing `docker-compose.yml`.
 Ensure that you have mapped the volume to point to the location where you have your DAGs.

+##### Step 3: Configure Apache Airflow Connections

+- S3 connection
+- Postgres connection
+- Redshift connection

+##### Step 4: Execute the dag_s3_to_postgres

+This dag will create the user_purchase table in Postgres using the csv file in S3.

+##### Step 5: Turn on and execute Capston_DW dag

+This Dag will transform, merge and upload the sources files from S3 buckets into Redshift tables to get the fact_movie_analytics and next you will find some of the many metrics that you can build from your data:

+- How many reviews were done in California, NY and Texas?
+- How many reviews were done in California, NY, and Texas with an apple device?
+And how many for each device type?
+- Which location has more reviews from a computer in a Chrome browser?
+- What are the states with more and fewer reviews in 2021?
+- Which device is the most used to write reviews in the east and which one in the west?